lbormann/darts-hub/README.md

 After Changing a configuration field, you have to restart the extension to apply changes.

 Side note: a grayed out configuration field means, that it uses the default value of the app itself.
 The displayed value doesn't match the app`s default value necessarily.
 If you would like to know which default value will be used, have a look at specific app README.

+### Connect darts-caller to your Autodarts account

+Newer versions of darts-caller use a **device-link login** to connect to Autodarts — your Autodarts e-mail and password are no longer needed in darts-hub, so the corresponding fields are hidden in the settings, in the setup wizard and in the Robbel3D one-click setup.

+When darts-hub detects that the caller is waiting for approval, a dedicated dialog opens automatically:

+1. **Open the link in your browser.** darts-caller usually opens the browser by itself.
+If it doesn't, click **"Open browser"** in the dialog or use **"Copy direct link"** and paste it.
+2. **Or enter the code manually.** Open `https://auth.autodarts.io/link` on any device, log in to your Autodarts account and type the 8-character code shown in the dialog (use **"Copy code"** if you prefer).
+3. **No browser on the PC running the caller?** The dialog also shows a `http://<pc-ip>:<port>` URL (default port `8079`, or your configured `-HP` value).
+Open that URL on your phone or another device in the same network and approve the connection from there.
+4. Once the caller reports "Connected to Autodarts", the dialog shows a green confirmation and **closes itself after 5 seconds**.

+You only need to do this on first login or whenever the caller's stored token expires.

 ### Custom-apps